jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 <div class="gallery" markdown="1">
 ![The Fortis Clutch charging handle weighs in at 1.06 oz.
 It's single-sided, but this is the only side that has a real function in mil-spec charging handles anyway.][progress-2019-04-21T09]
-![As pictured, the weight is now 3 lb, 12.1 oz.][progress-2019-04-21T10] *2019-04-21 — Charging handle*
+![As pictured, the weight is now 3 lb, 12.1 oz.][progress-2019-04-21T10] *2019-04 — Charging handle*
 </div>

 <div class="gallery" markdown="1">
-![I made this oversized trigger guard with a Prusa 3D printer, model i3-MK2S, using carbon-fiber polylactide filament.
-With 0.04" walls and 5% infill, it weighs in at 0.14 oz.][progress-2019-04-29T19]
+![I made this oversized trigger guard with a Prusa 3D printer, model i3-MK2S, using solid carbon-fiber copolyester.
+It weighs in at 0.21 oz.][progress-2019-05-02T09]
 ![This trigger guard aligns well with the receiver and fits snugly into it.
-It provides sufficient room for a gloved finger as is, so it does not require or support swinging it out of the way for gloves as the original AR15 trigger guard does.][progress-2019-04-29T17]
+It provides sufficient room for a gloved finger as is, so it does not require or support swinging it out of the way for gloves as the original AR15 trigger guard does.][progress-2019-05-02T19]
-*2019-04-29 — Trigger guard*
+*2019-05 — Trigger guard*
 </div>

 This 3D-printed trigger guard is based on a [model by Gregory Spicer][guard-model].